Summary

 ELG 6380 Theory Semiconductor Devices (3 units)

-Review of solid state physics underlying device mechanisms.
 Equilibrium and non-equilibrium conditions in a semiconductor.
 Carrier transport theory.
 Physical theory of basic semiconductor device structures and aspects of design: PN junctions and bipolar transistors, field effect devices.
 Current transport relationships for transistors.
 Charge control theory.
-Modelling of device mechanisms.
+Modeling of device mechanisms.
 Performance limitations of transistors.
 This course is equivalent to ELEC 5800 at Carleton University.

 Course Component: Lecture